morungos/morungos-sveltekit/src/lib/content/pages/projects/quotes.md

 card_alt: >
   Electronic equipment, as a small piece of "breadboard" with a mass of coloured wires to an e-paper display.
-image: '/img/pages/IMG_1141.jpeg'
-image_description: 'A small assembly of wires an an e-ink display showing an imaginary quotation'
 ---
 <script>
 import video from '$lib/assets/video/quotes.mp4';